With Cam Talbot move, did Wild trade less drama for less stability?

 Now, Fleury played most of the year for Chicago while Gustavsson was with Ottawa, two non-playoff teams.
 Perhaps both will benefit from a full year in the Wild's system.

-And it is notable that a big part of the Wild's swoon last season before Fleury's arrival was a rough patch from both Kahkonen and Fleury.
+And it is notable that a big part of the Wild's swoon last season before Fleury's arrival was a rough patch from both Kahkonen and Talbot.

 But the bottom line is this: The Wild had two goalies they seemingly trusted last season.
 And they had two goalies they trusted a few days ago.